jpolitz/jpolitz.github.com/notes/_posts/2020-07-24-course-organization.md

 in the future.

 Finally, I actually end up doing a fragment of a lot of the tasks I've delegated.
-I still answer Piazza questions, especially the ones the staff isn't sure how to handle, I still help debug autograders, especially when my disturbingly deep expertise with Java reflection will help, and so on.
+I answer many Piazza questions, especially the ones the staff isn't sure how to handle, I still help debug autograders, especially when my disturbingly deep expertise with Java reflection will help, and so on.
 So there's never a lack of things for me to jump in on and mentor the rest of